hramnani/2021_Spring_finals/README.md

 From all our above Hypothesis, we aim to understand how Hate Crimes have changed over the decades, and whether the Racial Population plays a part in the Victim Count of Hate Crimes being committed over the years, along with an Unemployment and a Bias factor that is analysed against the Data.

+### Contributions:
+Hina Ramnani (ramnani2):
+- Completed Doctests, Docstrings, Plots and functions for Hypothesis 1 and 3

+Shraddha Tiwari (tiwari5):
+- Completed Doctests, Docstrings, Plots and functions for Hypothesis 2 and 4

 ### Data Sources:
 #### Census data 2010-2019 https://www.census.gov/data/tables/time-series/demo/popest/2010s-state-total.html
 #### Census data 2000-2009 https://www.census.gov/data/tables/time-series/demo/popest/intercensal-2000-2010-state.html